pcaston/OpenPeerPower.github.io/source/_integrations/script.markdown

         description: 'The amount of time to wait before turning on the living room lights'
         example: 1
     sequence:
-      # This is Home Assistant Script Syntax
+      # This is Open Peer Power Script Syntax
       - event: LOGBOOK_ENTRY
         event_data:
           name: Paulus